CodiumTeam/docker-training/exercise-12/README.md

 ```bash
     docker run --rm -v ${PWD}/karma-tests:/app/karma-tests my-angular-app:test-latest
 ```
 You can try executing the tests locally running those lines in the command line.
-Notice how the volume mount is used to extract the test report file, which will now be avilable in the `karma-tests` folder.
+Notice how the volume mount is used to extract the test report file, which will now be available in the `karma-tests` folder.

 Modify the test stage of the Jenkins pipeline to execute the tests.

 Make a commit and push the changes to start the pipeline, and check all tests pass successfully.

-Since the tests create a `junit` format report, you could expose it in the Jenkins UI so it is easier to inspect the test results.
+Since the tests create a `junit` format report, you could expose it in the Jenkins UI, so it is easier to inspect the test results.
 Add an extra `step`:
 ```groovy
     junit 'karma-tests/results.xml'
 ```